-Two of Bidwells’ development experts answer the questions to consider from a landowner’s perspective.
+Your site has development potential, but where to start?
+Two of Bidwells’ development experts answer the typical questions to consider from a landowner’s perspective.

 Maximising the value of my land is important but there are other factors that drive my decision making.
 How do I handle that?

-Hannah Beamish (HB): Consider what is most important to you and identify the key objectives of how you your land to be developed.
-Objectives can range from maximising land value, leaving a long term legacy, delivering a high-quality and sustainable development, retaining an element of control, or a mixture of all.
+Hannah Beamish (HB): Consider what is most important to you and identify the key objectives that set out the vision of how you want to see your land developed.
+Objectives can range from maximising land value, leaving a long-term legacy, delivering a high-quality and sustainable development, retaining an element of control, or a mixture of all of these things.

 It’s all those things.
 How do I pull it all together?